The No-Gifts Birthday Party

 You are ABSOLUTELY allowed to stipulate “no presents” for a child’s birthday party.
 It’s a perfectly acceptable, commonly done thing for all the reasons you mention and there’s no need to overthink the invitations.
 Simply put “No gifts please!” somewhere in there and be done with it.

-You should give your venue the heads up that you requested “no gifts” however, so they don’t put whatever gift receptacle they use all front-and-center where guests who followed your instructions will see it and get confused.
-But be prepared that there will inevitably be a few rule-breakers (or people who didn’t read the invitation that closely), so the party hosts should also be on hand to collect and quickly store/hide any gifts that show up.
+2. Be prepared that there will inevitably be a few rule-breakers. (or people who didn’t read the invitation that closely), so the party hosts should also be on hand to collect and quickly store/hide any gifts that show up.
 I imagine every professional party place has handled a “no gifts” kind of party…I’d say a good quarter of the parties we’ve attended over the years have made that request.

 And at home, I promise you she won’t care if there aren’t a million things to open.
 As long as she gets something, she’ll be perfectly happy.
 (And you know she’ll get something, even if you hired a skywriter to broadcast the NO GIFTS PLEASE!! request.)